canonical/certification-docs/Policy_Guide.rst

 The requirements for Certification are considered fluid up to the day the LTS is released.
 At that point, certification requirements are locked in and will not change for the life of that LTS.
-Any new test cases will be introduced as Greylist items and will not gate certifications.
+Any new test cases will be introduced as Non-Blocking items and will not gate certifications.

 Note that this only applies to additions to the requirements.
 Requirements can be eased (tests removed) at any time and *will* be applicable to all